PROgram52bc/COS232/course/cos232/project/web/solution.md

 * There is no length/complexity checking on user password, which makes the system password more vulnerable to brute-force attack.
 	* Check and make sure the password length is greater than 8 chars.
-	* Attempted to do a spell check, but the pspell library was not loaded in the current configuration.
+	* Do a simple case-insensitive check, refuse any password with only a dictionary word.
 ---
 > If attackers obtain a copy of the database, user passwords should not be easily obtainable